mawady/cv-recipes/README.md

-# Colab recipes for computer vision - educational and research use
+# Recipes for computer vision - educational and research use

 ---